MaryaneGradito/fish_parasite/README.md

 1) Model 1: [B, E, A] = u + trtment_{E} + tank + (-1 + trtment_{E}| ID) + (1|Cage)
 2) Model 2: [B, E, A] = u + trtment_{E} + (-1 + trtment_{E}| ID) + (1|Cage)

-+ Above models allow us to 1) estimate repeatbility for ALL traits; 2) estimate the behavioual trait correlations; 3) estimate these within EACH treatment group (C vs E).
++ Above models allow us to 1) estimate repeatability for ALL traits; 2) estimate the behavioual trait correlations; 3) estimate these within EACH treatment group (C vs E).

 *Step 2*
 + Subset the experimental and control fish into two datasets (60 fish and 3 measurements for each C and E group) then fit the following models: